cartesi/machine-solidity-step/README.md

 Cleaning targets:
   clean                      - clean the cache artifacts Generic targets:
 * all                        - build solidity code.
-To build from a clean clone, run: make submodules downloads all build                      - build solidity code dep                        - install npm packages depclean                   - remove npm packages deploy                     - deploy to local node generate                   - generate solidity code from cpp and template test                       - test both binary files and log files
+To build from a clean clone, run: make submodules all build                      - build solidity code generate                   - generate solidity code from cpp and template test                       - test both binary files and general functionalities' test-replay                - test log files'
 ```

-Obs: Some make targets require the installation of the node.js packages.
-This can be done with `yarn install` or `make dep`.

 ### Requirements

 -   Foundry 0.2.0
 -   GNU Make >= 3.81
 -   Lua 5.3.5
--   Yarn 1.22.19

 Different version of tools maybe working but is not guaranteed.